 For one the OSA has intervened directly with the banks, and indirectly through the Swiss Bank Association, the Association of State Banks (Kantonalbanken), the Swiss Banking Ombudsman and the Federal Department of Finance.
 The OSA also contacted the price-supervisor who conducted an investigation into the banking conditions for Swiss Abroad.

 Several parliamentary interventions were submitted and the OSA has given statements to legal consultations.
 Unfortunately, on 4 May 2017, the National Council has narrowly rejected a motion by Roland Rino Büchel (SVP/SG).
 The move demanded that all Swiss Abroad be allowed to open a bank account with a Swiss system-relevant bank.

+The problem remains unresolved and our struggle will continue.
 If you are a Swiss citizen in our region of Oceania and you are affected by the banking problem, we CSA Oceania want to hear from you.
 Please share your experience with us, so that we can be a strong voice in Bern.